RobinEdens/MSUM-CSIS340-Group-Project/README.md

 Description
 ---------------------------------------------------

 The purpose of this application is to provide functionality for online shopping, providing a catalog of items and a checkout to the customer, and the ability to manage a store's inventory for the employees.
-Features such as #TODO#
+Features such as item search, browsing by item type, ordering as a guest, returning an order, and canceling an order should be available.
+Additional features will be added such as allowing ordering of products from a vendor and processing customer returns as an employee, marking an inventory request as completed by a vendor, or resetting account passwords as an administrator.

+This will be delivered as a web application using Java as the primary language.
+Inventory will be stored in either a SQL database or a JSON file on the server side.
+Logins will be available for customers, employees, vendors, and administrators through the same website.

 Stakeholders
 ----------------------------------------------------